What is KC and our blog about

 We each come from slightly different perspectives, a couple preached, a couple headed the choirs, and one also sang but headed up the bookkeeping end on the church.
 Even churches must account for funds and direct spending and budgets,

 I (Amanda) have received some help with the site from a friend and fellow parishioner.
-His name is Daniel and he is the owner of a Painting company in Richmond Va. called Chesterfield Painters.
+His name is Daniel and he is the owner of a mold removal company in Richmond.

 It would be remiss of me not to mention his name and extend a big thank you to Daniel!